 Stir the food coloring into the remaining frosting, adding more food coloring as necessary to achieve your desired green color.
 Apply a thin layer of frosting on the exteriors of the sugar cones.
 Transfer the remaining frosting to a pastry bag fitted with the star-shaped pastry tip.

 Place the sugar cones atop the cupcakes then pipe leaves onto the trees.
 Garnish with the edible silver ball sprinkles and dust with powdered sugar.

 Three cups of frosting is equivalent to two 16-ounce cans of store-bought frosting.

-The sugar cones can be decorated and stored (not on top of the cupcakes) for 1 day in an airtight container.
-Frost cupcakes and top with trees right before serving.
+The sugar cones can be decorated and stored (not on top of the cupcakes) for 1 day in an airtight container in the fridge.
+Frost the cupcakes and top them with trees right before serving.